See the House and Senate versions of Trump’s ‘big, beautiful bill’ side by side

 By Tami Luhby, Amy O’Kruk and Curt Merrill, CNN

-(CNN) — Congressional Republicans are hoping to send their sweeping tax and spending cuts package, otherwise known as the “big, beautiful bill,” to President Donald Trump’s desk by July 4.
+(CNN) — Congressional Republicans approved President Donald Trump’s sweeping tax and spending cuts package, otherwise known as the “big, beautiful bill.”

-The House and Senate have each narrowly passed their own versions of the bill.
-While many of the provisions are largely similar, several are quite different, which is causing some tension and threatening to delay the president’s agenda.
-The two chambers must agree on one bill text to deliver to Trump for his signature.
+The House GOP ultimately passed the Senate’s multi-trillion-dollar package, after having earlier suggested a version of its own.
+While many of the provisions in each were largely similar, several were quite different.

 This story has been updated with additional developments.